 В. Alc cohol and Drugs (AL,DR,DS,OM) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 1.
 Possessing (including possession after use when the substance is still in the body) using and/or procuring, selling or dispensing on school premises, school buses, or at any school activity or school-related function of: First Offense Principal's discretion; may include Out-of-School Suspension up to 9 days and mandatory conference with principal and/or counseling.
 First Offense Out-of-school Suspension up to 9 days and Expulsion or Alternative Placement First Offense Out-of-school Suspension up to 9 days and Expulsion or Alternative Placement a.
 Alcohol; Second Offense b.
 Any substance controlled by F.S.
-893 or 877.111 (available upon request); Second Offense Out-of-school Suspension up to 9 Second Offense Out-of-school Suspension up to 9 days and Expulsion or Alternative Placement C. Prescription drugs for which the student does not have a valid prescription; Third Offense days and Expulsion or Alternative Placement · d.
+893 or 877.111 (available upon request): Second Offense Out-of-school Suspension up to 9 Second Offense Out-of-school Suspension up to 9 days and Expulsion or Alternative Placement C. Prescription drugs for which the student does not have a valid prescription; Third Offense days and Expulsion or Alternative Placement d.
 Hallucinogenic drugs or combinations; Out-of-School Suspension up to 9 days and Expulsion or Alternative Third Offense Out-of-School Suspension up to 9 Third Offense e.
 Counterfeit drugs including, but not limited to, prohibited substances possessed, sold and/or used that are held out to be, or represented to be controlled/illegal substances.
 In addition counterfeit drugs include substances used in a manner not in accordance to Placement days and Expulsion or Alternative Placement Out-of-School Suspension up to 9 days and Expulsion or Alternative Placement package directions, or substances when combined, induce a mind-altering state or condition.
-All includents of alcohol and c drugs will be reported to law enformation of the following seemaling the following seemaling seemaling the following seemal seemal to be seemaling seemal se orcement and may be reported to g on the student's age. f.
+An incidents of diconor and c drugs will be reported to law enfo f Children and Families dependin orcement and may be reported to g on the student's age. f.
 Paraphernalia for use of controlled substances.
 (Code as Other Major for SESIR)